How to relieve hip pain without changing your mattress

 Why is external rotation difficult?

-The second is a leaning forward posture.
+The second is a slouched, forward-leaning posture.

 Why is slouching related to hip pain?